 Stihl iMow comes standard with an integrated battery and outdoor docking station.
 Additional shared features of iMow include:

-- Quiet operation — allowing for flexibility of early-morning and nighttime use, ideal for noise-sensitive areas
+- Quiet operation — allowing for the flexibility of early-morning and nighttime use, ideal for noise-sensitive areas

 - Automatic charging — with its intelligent charging system, iMow finds the optimal balance between getting the job done and maintaining battery charge by automatically returning to its charging station and charging at the optimal charge rate as needed